About the OPA Online Showcase

 - There is no size restriction

-- You may upload any image size you want but we recommend a minimum of 600 pixels on the longest side so the judge can see enough details
+- You may upload any image size you want but there is a minimum of 1400 pixels on the longest side so the judge can see enough details

 - Make sure your painting is signed and that the signature is visible in the image upload